 How quickly you receive the funds from your 401(k) depends on your employer.
 Disbursements may be made by check or directly into your bank account, and could take up to several business days once the 401(k) withdrawal is approved.

 Your 401(k) is designed to provide you with retirement income.
-You can pull funds from your account ahead of schedule, but there are risks involved.
+Pull funds from your account ahead of schedule, but there are risks involved.
 If it’s not an emergency, consider your alternatives before you make a withdrawal request.

 Contribution limits are limits the IRS places on how much you can contribute to your 401(k) annually.
 The contribution limit is $19,500 to their 401(k) plan for 2021 and $20,500 for 2022.